 Rhona Brown, Head of Programmes, British Council Nepal said “We are really excited to be able to host this Language in Education event in collaboration with the Language Commission.
 In Nepal, this is such a vast and complex subject that to have so many experts, advisors and practitioners together is a fantastic opportunity to really try and get to grips with some of the key issues.
 In particular, I hope we were able to explore some of the critical questions around medium of instruction that can have such an impact on student learning.”

-A panel discussion was organised to understand the students’ perspectives on “Medium of instruction in Education” as part of the programme.
-Six students representing different government/private schools and University presented their voice on the preferable language for the medium of instruction.
-Even the students from EMI background demanded for their mother tongue or Nepali language as the medium of instruction.
+A panel discussion was organised to understand the students’ perspectives on the “Medium of instruction in Education” as part of the programme.
+Six students representing different government/private schools and universities presented their voices on the preferable language for the medium of instruction.
+Even the students from EMI background demanded their mother tongue or Nepali language as the medium of instruction.
 The panel also discussed that English is an international language and meets the demands of globalization.
-English Language is important but it shouldn’t subtract the other languages.
-They also focused the need of trained teachers, access to books and other resources so that they can learn, explore and be more competitive.
+The English Language is important but it shouldn’t subtract the other languages.
+They also focused on the need for trained teachers, access to books and other resources so that they can learn, explore and be more competitive.